gadgetark/fsm/README.md

 # fsm

-# requirements to develop and execute the project
+# Software requirements to develop and execute the project
 * python3
 * virtualenv
 * venv